- Earn SJSU resident credits for all completed courses

 Students may participate in internships while studying at UCD.
 The exchange program does not have formalized internship programs, but the university can provide support with internship placements or students can arrange their own internship.

-UCD Clubs and Societies: UCD has a wide variety of clubs and societies to cater for every interest.
+: UCD has a wide variety of clubs and societies to cater for every interest.
 Joining a club or society is an excellent way of meeting new people and enriching your college experience.
 During Fresher’s Week (second week of Autumn term) there will be an opportunity to find out more about each club and society, and sign up to those you are interested in.
-To find out more about the clubs and societies in UCD please visit the UCD Sports & Societies website: Click Here.
+To find out more about the clubs and societies in UCD please visit the UCD Sports & Societies website: Click Here

 UCD International Students’ Society